karenporrass/karenporrass/README.md

 ### <div align="center">I'm Karen Cardenas, a full-time developer 👨‍💻</div>

-- 🌱 I’m currently learning Laravel and Jquery.
+- 🌱 I’m currently learning ReactJS.

 - 🕹️ I like to play sports and visit new places.